 However, it’s important to understand that using GPS fleet tracking is not about micromanaging your drivers, and it does not mean that you don’t trust them.

 Communicating with your drivers about what GPS fleet tracking can do for drivers and the company will help them to understand the reason tracking is necessary.

 Let Drivers Know GPS Tracking is Good for Them Too

 Vehicle data can be used to penalize negative behavior, but you also have the option to reward drivers for a job well done.
-By offering rewards to your drivers for fuel conservation, good driving habits, and timely arrivals, you can show your employees that the change to a fleet tracking solution is positive and that their efforts are valued.
+By offering rewards to your drivers for fuel conservation, good driving habits, and timely arrivals, you can show your employees that the fleet management using GPS solution is positive and that their efforts are valued.

 Also, drivers should understand that if you have data that gives you a better view of their itineraries, it will be easier to manage their workloads and ensure that none of them are overworked.

 If drivers do not feel that they are strapped for time, they will be less stressed and have less of a reason to engage in bad driving habits while rushing to jobs.